Omarb28/serverless-image-processing/README.md

 <br />

-## :soon: Next Steps
+## :construction: Next Steps
-To extend this solution's capabilities and strengthen its production readiness, consider implementing these strategic improvements.
-Each enhancement builds upon the core architecture while addressing specific operational, security, or scalability needs:
+Below are considerations for extending the capabilities of the solution for strengthening its production readiness:
 - **IAM Roles** – Grant secure and granular permissions to AWS services and resources.
 - **S3 Bucket Policies** – Control access to specific S3 buckets for allowing or denying read/write actions.
 - **Amazon API Gateway** – Replace direct S3 uploads with a secure REST API endpoint for controlled image submissions.